Working with ministerial offices

 Taskforces

 Taskforces are a method of doing business across the Australian Public Service (APS), including in the department.
-Taskforces are regularly established within the department to meet emerging or high-profile government priorities.
-Some are short term (3 to 6 months), some longer (1 to 3 years).
+We regularly establish taskforces to meet emerging or high-profile government priorities.
+Some are short term (3 to 6 months), some longer (one to 3 years).
 All taskforces require dedicated focus, varying timescales, set-up and delivery resourcing and effort from many parts of the department and more broadly across the APS.

-Our department and its portfolio agencies are regularly involved in the work of a range of taskforces.
+We, and our portfolio agencies, are regularly involved in the work of a range of taskforces.

 Reviews

-Our department is also involved in reviews.
-The department’s current reviews, as at 31 October 2024, are:
+We are also involved in reviews.
+Our current reviews, as at 31 December 2024, are:

 • Evaluation of the Escaping Violence Payment trial